|Guide||♦||21 Triplogs||Active Topic|

-Overview: This journey expounds on the already amazing Buster Mountain description, as they share the same primary goal in bagging Buster Mountain with all of its views.
-This version differs though, as it’s not only a scenic tour, but a historic one as well.
+This journey expounds on the already excellent Buster Mountain description, as they share the same primary goal in bagging Buster Mountain with all of its views.
+This version differs, though, as it’s not only a scenic tour but a historical one as well.

-Hike: From the trailhead at Catalina State Park, cross the Sutherland Wash.
+From the trailhead at Catalina State Park, cross the Sutherland Wash.
 As you come out of the wash, turn right (south) to the Birding Trail.
-At about 1/4 mile in, you'll come to a fork where you can either go straight (south), or turn off to your right (west).
-Go straight and continue a short ways, crossing the Montrose stream bed where you'll come to another fork.
-This fork is marked by a 'No Horses' sign.
+At about 1/4 mile in, you'll come to a fork where you can either go straight (south) or turn off to your right (west).
+Go straight and continue a short way, crossing the Montrose stream bed where you'll come to another fork.
+A 'No Horses' sign marks this fork.
 You'll be returning this way on the right trail, but for the approach, veer left, about 15 paces, until you see a faint trail, crossing a tiny wash.
 You should now be facing east.
 This is the trail that takes you up the ridge.
 Break out the camera and cruise.
 You won't believe the views that develop as you go.

-Buster Mountain is a not so well known peak, just inside the northwest boundary of the Pusch Ridge Wilderness.
-Its anonymity is largely due to the fact that it seems a dwarf compared the walls of Pusch Ridge, towering above.
-However, anyone who has visited Buster would have to agree that it’s no dwarf, but something of a beast.
+Buster Mountain is a not-so-well-known peak, just inside the northwest boundary of the Pusch Ridge Wilderness.
+Its anonymity is largely due to the fact that it seems a dwarf compared to the walls of Pusch Ridge, towering above.
+However, anyone who has visited Buster would have to agree that it’s no dwarf but something of a beast.
 Of its many attractive aspects, Buster is best known as the prime vantage point from which to view Pusch Ridge and Alamo Canyon.

-For your return, take a short stroll across the small saddle, southwest of the peak, keeping your eyes peeled for a hint of trail or a cairn which will mark the beginning of your decent.
-The trail is very spotty, but decently cairned as it guides you northwest, down the ridge.
-At about 1/3 of a mile, you’ll encounter a small down climb.
-This would be nothing to the average rock climber, but to a trail guy like me, it’s kind of exciting.
+For your return, take a short stroll across the small saddle southwest of the peak, keeping your eyes peeled for a hint of trail or a cairn that will mark the beginning of your descent.
+The trail is very spotty but decently cairned as it guides you northwest, down the ridge.
+At about 1/3 of a mile, you’ll encounter a small downclimb.
+This would be nothing to the average rock climber, but it's exciting to a trail guy like me.
 The further along you go, the more defined the trail becomes until suddenly it mellows into smooth sailing about 1.1 miles from the peak.
-The remaining 1.2 miles will be rather uneventful, unless you turn around no and then to admire what you’ve accomplished.
+The remaining 1.2 miles will be rather uneventful unless you turn around now and then to admire what you’ve accomplished.

-Just a note; I’ve written this description as a clockwise loop, as it is much more dramatic scenery-wise than the reverse.
+Just a note; I’ve written this guide as a clockwise loop, as it is much more dramatic scenery-wise than the reverse.